ngnlang/ngn/README.md

 print(incrementBy(7)) // 107, not 7
 ```

-The closure can even mutate the outside var, if you'd like.
+2. A closure can mutate outside values.
 ```ngn
 var count = 0